bigmoves/quickslice/docs/guides/joins.md

 ## Forward Joins

 Forward joins follow references from one record to another.
-When a record has a field containing an AT-URI or strong ref, Quickslice generates a `{fieldName}Resolved` field to fetch the referenced record.
+When a record has a field containing an AT-URI or strong ref, Quickslice generates a `{fieldName}Resolved` field that fetches the referenced record.

 ### Example: Resolving a Favorite's Subject